 Root canal tests are an important way for your endodontist to determine which tooth is painful.
-It can often be difficult for paitients to identify which tooth is hurting them.
+How do you know if you need a root canal?
+It can often be difficult for patients to identify which tooth is hurting them.
 There are a series of root canal tests that can pin point the painful area.

 Cold testing tests proper tooth nerve function.
 Often, a refrigerant sprayed on a cotton pellet is placed on a tooth to test normal function.
 A healthy tooth nerve will feel sense slight discomfort from the cold and will return to normal when the cold pellet is removed.